efecnblt/Pong-Game/README.md

 # Pong-Game
 Simple pong game in python

 This is simple Pong Game implemented in python.
-There are 4 .py files in the file.
+There are 4 .py files in the project.
 These are respectively;

 **ball.py:** It is the file that provides the creation, movement and direction of the ball in motion.